natemaia/dk/README.md

 To start yaxwm you can add `exec yaxwm` to your xinitrc.

-Optionally copy the default yaxwmrc and sxhkdrc to their respective locations
+Optionally copy the example yaxwmrc and/or sxhkdrc to their
+respective locations
 ```
 mkdir -p ~/.config/sxhkd ~/.config/yaxwm
 cp /usr/local/share/doc/yaxwm/sxhkdrc ~/.config/sxhkd/